 The method of satisfying the communication skills requirement of the Department and the Graduate School will be jointly determined by the doctoral committee and the candidate as soon as possible after passing the candidacy examination.
 Progress on these requirements will be evaluated at the proposal meeting for those students who defend the proposal before taking the comprehensive examination.
 For those students who elect to take the examination first, the doctoral committee must convene a special meeting to make sure the student has met the Graduate School’s Language and Communication Skills requirement before the student takes the comprehensive examination.

-The doctoral candidacy exam is a requirement of the Graduate School, and the unit administering the exam determines its function, format, and timing.
-In the Geography Department, PhD students advance to candidacy when they demonstrate the intellectual capacity to think analytically and critically in their field of expertise and to understand and apply ideas from other fields of geography to their research domain.
+The qualifying exam is a requirement of the Graduate School, and the unit administering the exam determines its function, format, and timing.
+In the Geography Department, PhD students must demonstrate the intellectual capacity to think analytically and critically in their field of expertise and to understand and apply ideas from other fields of geography to their research domain.
 The format of the exam and the composition of the examining committee both assist students in demonstrating this intellectual capacity and enable the examining committee to assess this capacity.

-Format of the examining committee and candidacy exam
+Format of the examining committee and qualifying exam

-A committee of three, formally appointed by the Graduate Program Officer, will administer the doctoral candidacy exam to students admitted to the PhD program.
+A committee of three, formally approved by the Graduate Program Officer, will administer the doctoral qualifying exam to students admitted to the PhD program.
 Students must select the examining committee from those members of the Department who hold Graduate Faculty status.
-Organizing the candidacy exam involves a four-step process.
+Organizing the qualifying exam involves a four-step process.

 Step 1.
 Write the Research Statement

-The student will write a research statement of no more than one and one half (1.5) pages or 400 words in length.
-The research statement describes student’s intended doctoral research path and its relationship to all of the broad research fields in geography: human geography, physical geography, nature-society geography, and geographic information science.
+The student will write a research statement of no more than two pages.
+The research statement describes the student’s intended doctoral research path and its relationship to the broad research fields in geography that will be addressed: human geography, physical geography, nature-society geography, and geographic information science.
 The research statement can also include discussion of a place or region in which students have interest, but place or region cannot substitute for a substantive research focus.

-The student will assemble the candidacy committee, which will consist of the adviser and faculty members from two other broad research fields of geography.
-For example, if the adviser is a human geographer, then the other committee members must be from two of the other three broad fields of geography practiced in the Department (in this case, physical geography, human-environment geography, and geographic information science).
+The student will assemble the qualifying exam committee, which will consist of the adviser and faculty members from two other broad research fields of geography.
+For example, if the adviser is a human geographer, then the other committee members must be from two of the other three broad fields of geography practiced in the Department (in this case, physical geography, environment and society geography, and geographic information science).
 The student must meet with potential candidacy committee members, share the research statement, and identify a theme around which all three examiners will direct their questions.
-Exam themes can vary considerably, but should reflect student interests described in the statement and yet accommodate the expertise (for instance, biogeography or cartography) of the faculty members serving on the candidacy committee.
+Exam themes can vary considerably, but should reflect student interests described in the statement and yet accommodate the expertise (for instance, biogeography or cartography) of the faculty members serving on the qualifying exam committee.

 Step 3.
-Submit the Doctoral Candidacy Committee Form
+Submit the Doctoral Qualifying Exam Committee Form

-Students will prepare the form, “Appointment of Doctoral Candidacy Committee,” (9.
-APPOINTMENT OF DOCTORAL CANDIDACY COMMITTEE FORM) and present it to the Graduate Program Officer at least two months before the candidacy examination date.
-The form includes the 1.5–page research statement, the names of the three candidacy committee members, and a description of the theme in six words or less.
-Once the Graduate Program Officer confirms and signs off on the candidacy committee, a period of two months must elapse before the student takes the exam.
+Students will prepare the form, “Appointment of Doctoral Qualifying Exam Committee,” (9.
+APPOINTMENT OF DOCTORAL QUALIFYING EXAM COMMITTEE) and present it to the Graduate Program Officer at least one month before the candidacy examination date.
+This is to accommodate scheduling the exam with the Graduate School (step 4 below).
+The form includes the 1-2 page research statement, the names of the three committee members, and a description of the theme in six words or less.
+Once the Graduate Program Officer confirms and signs off on the committee, a period of one month must elapse before the student takes the exam.
 During that time, students will visit with their committee members to discuss the exam theme and likely directions of questioning.

-No less than three weeks before the candidacy exam, students must file the form, “Schedule Doctoral Candidacy Examination” (10.
-SCHEDULE DOCTORAL CANDIDACY EXAMINATION FORM) with the Graduate Staff Assistant.
+No less than three weeks before the candidacy exam, students must file the form, “Schedule Doctoral Qualifying Examination” (10.
+SCHEDULE DOCTORAL QUALIFYING EXAMINATION) with the Graduate Staff Assistant.
 Please note that this is a Graduate School requirement with no flexibility.
 Failure to submit this form to the Graduate Staff Assistant will result in the delay of the examination.

-The candidacy exam is an oral, closed examination.
+The qualifying exam is an oral, closed examination.
 Questions and answers do not require memorization of facts, but instead require students to think analytically and critically by understanding and articulating responses to the questions asked by the committee.
-The exam requires approximately two hours and has six possible outcomes, as shown on the Graduate School form, “Adviser’s Report on Doctoral Candidacy.”
-(11. ADVISER’S REPORT ON DOCTORAL CANDIDACY FORM) Students must provide this form to their Adviser no later than the time of the examination.
+The exam has six possible outcomes, as shown on the Graduate School form, “Adviser’s Report on Doctoral Qualifying Exam.”
+(11. ADVISER’S REPORT ON DOCTORAL QUALIFYING) Students must provide this form to their Adviser no later than the time of the examination.

-For accelerated five-year MS to PhD students, the doctoral candidacy exam must take place after the MS thesis or paper defense, but as soon after that defense as possible.
-The reason for this requirement is that students must complete their master’s degree before they can take the candidacy exam.
-Five-year PhD students must establish the candidacy committee by spring break of the second year.
-They must submit their candidacy plan two months before the date of the exam.
-For five-year PhD students, the exam must be completed by 15 October of the third year in the program.
-In other words, five-year PhD students who complete their MS degree at the mid-August deadline must submit their candidacy plan to the Graduate Program Officer immediately.
+For 5-Year Ph.D. students, the doctoral qualifying exam must take place after the MS thesis or paper defense, but as soon after that defense as possible.
+The reason for this requirement is that students must complete their master’s degree before they can take the qualifying exam.
+For 5-year PhD students, the exam must be completed by 15 October of the third year in the program.

-For conventional PhD students, the doctoral candidacy exam can take place any time during the first year of the PhD program, but students typically take the exam during spring semester.
-Students should establish the candidacy committee before the end of fall semester.
-Conventional PhD students must complete the exam by May of the first year in the program.
+For conventional PhD students, the doctoral qualifying exam can take place any time during the first year of the PhD program, but students typically take the exam during spring semester.
+Students should establish the qualifying exam committee before the end of fall semester.
+Conventional PhD students must complete the exam by May 15 of the first year in the program.

-Each accelerated five-year MS to PhD student’s doctoral committee should be established after the student has passed the candidacy exam and no later than the end of the fifth semester of residence (Fall semester of Year 3), unless the student has taken but not passed his or her candidacy examination by that time.
+Each 5-Year Ph.D. doctoral committee should be established after the student has passed the quaifying exam and no later than the end of the fifth semester of residence (Fall semester of Year 3), unless the student has taken but not passed his or her candidacy examination by that time.

-Each conventional PhD student’s doctoral committee should be established after the student has passed the candidacy exam and no later than the end of the second semester of residence, unless the student has taken but not passed his or her candidacy examination by that time.
+Each conventional PhD student’s doctoral committee should be established after the student has passed the quailfying exam and no later than the end of the third semester of residence, unless the student has taken but not passed his or her candidacy examination by that time.

-For all students, In the case the student has taken but not passed the candidacy exam, the doctoral committee is to be appointed no later than the end of the semester in which the candidacy examination is passed and three weeks before the proposal defense or comprehensive examination, whichever comes first.
+For all students, In the case the student has taken but not passed the qualifying exam, the doctoral committee is to be appointed no later than the end of the semester in which the qualifying examination is passed and three weeks before the proposal defense or comprehensive examination, whichever comes first.
 It is unwise to wait that late to appoint the doctoral committee.

 The doctoral committee consists of at least four members from Penn State, with one (typically known as the “outside member” or the “external member”) from another unit that has no budgetary affiliation with Geography.
 Two of the four members are faculty in the major field.
 The dissertation adviser must be a member of the doctoral committee.
 The dissertation adviser usually serves as the chair, but this not required.
 If the candidate is also pursuing a dual-title field of study, a co-chair representing the dual-title field must be appointed.
 In the cases where the dissertation adviser is a member of the Graduate Faculty in both the major and dual-title fields, he/she may serve as the sole chair.